whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 An orphanage in Portugal was revealed to house a huge child sexual abuse operation in 2002, although the police and the Portuguese president were notified of the abuses by several boys and even a government minister in 1980.
 Several low-ranking men were prosecuted, but none of the wealthy international clients who flew in to spend time with the boys faced justice.
 Of course, the police and politicians who "failed" to investigate likewise went unpunished.

 In the late 1980s in Omaha, Nebraska in the United States, a child sexual abuse operation was discovered based in the child foster care system.
 Investigators found child sexual abuse victims who named many powerful politicians as abusers, including regional judges, politicians, and business executives.
-Possibly the most powerful person named as an abuser was president George HW Bush, who also had been vice president and director of the CIA, making him one of the most powerful people in the world.
+National figures were involved too, including multiple American billionaires and a US president, vice president, and CIA director.
 Fifteen knowledgeable people died violent deaths during the investigation, and none of the many perpetrators faced justice.

 Nothing occurred in any of these cases to suggest that the institutionalized child sexual abuse ever ended.
 People in all these unhealthy cultures go on about their lives as if this rampant child abuse isn't still happening all around them.